Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 ## Polling

-On Windows (XInput controllers only), UWP and Switch, Unity polls gamepads explicitly rather than deliver updates as events.
+On Windows (XInput controllers only), Universal Windows Platform (UWP), and Switch, Unity polls gamepads explicitly rather than deliver updates as events.

 You can control polling frequency manually.
 The default polling frequency is 60 Hz.
 Use [`InputSystem.pollingFrequency`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_pollingFrequency) to get or set the frequency.